Bill runs pottery classes (which have a massive waiting list!) and occassional workshops.

 some of the forthcoming events can be seen, including workshops.

-There is a new page being set up that features images of Bill's studio at home, after being set up for the Artwey Art Trail (see next paragraph)
+There is a page that features images of Bill's studio at home, after being set up for the Artwey Art Trail in September 2014.

 Bill has a passion for ancient pottery, he undertakes

-experimental archaeology and explorations into Bronze Age techniques.
+experimental archaeology and explorations into Neolithic and Bronze Age techniques.

 A clamp firing experiment at Martin Green's Farm